Correlation Between Alphabet and Intel

 Pair Corralation between Alphabet and Intel

-Assuming the 90 days trading horizon Alphabet Class A is expected to under-perform the Intel.
-But the stock apears to be less risky and, when comparing its historical volatility, Alphabet Class A is 2.04 times less risky than Intel.
-The stock trades about -0.16 of its potential returns per unit of risk.
-The Intel is currently generating about 0.01 of returns per unit of risk over similar time horizon.
-If you would invest 1,900 in Intel on February 3, 2025 and sell it today you would lose (73.00) from holding Intel or give up 3.84% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Alphabet Class A is expected to generate 0.64 times more return on investment than Intel.
+However, Alphabet Class A is 1.55 times less risky than Intel.
+It trades about 0.16 of its potential returns per unit of risk.
+Intel is currently generating about 0.09 per unit of risk.
+If you would invest 13,204 in Alphabet Class A on April 22, 2025 and sell it today you would earn a total of 2,680 from holding Alphabet Class A or generate 20.3% return on investment over 90 days.

 Time Period | 3 Months [change] |